CollinA7/CollinA7/README.md

 - 💞️ I’m looking to collaborate on anything that I can get my hands on!

-- 📫 You can reach me at collinayala@gmail.com for any
+- 📫 You can reach me at collinayala@gmail.com for any inquiries.

 <!---
 CollinA7/CollinA7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.